-The 512 first-year students in the Class of 2017 represent the most diverse class ever to enter Lynchburg College — at 28 percent.
+The 512 first-year students in the Class of 2017 represent the most diverse class ever to enter University of Lynchburg — at 28 percent.

 The class is academically strong with an average GPA of 3.29 and SATs of 1020.
 A record 53 of the first-year students are enrolled in the College’s honors program as Westover Fellows with an average GPA of 4.03 and SAT of 1253.
 In addition, a record 197 students participated in the Scholarship Competition.